 If you have the full tort option, there is no serious injury threshold.
 You can recover for less serious injuries.
 The distinction between full and limited tort does not apply to economic suffering, which allows you to recover for lost wages, property damage, and excess medical bills regardless of which option you have.What is Uninsured Motorist and Underinsured Motorist Coverage?

 Uninsured motorist and underinsured motorist coverage are available for you to purchase as part of your insurance policy.
 Uninsured motorist coverage allow you to recover when the at fault driver has no insurance or in cases of a hit and run.
 Underinsured motorist coverage allows you to recover when the at fault driver does not have adequate liability coverage to compensate you.
 These claims are against your own insurance company and require proof that the other driver was at fault.How Much Time Do I Have to File a Claim?

 Pennsylvania has a statute of limitations for all personal injury claims that generally requires you to settle your claim or file a lawsuit within two years of the date of your accident.

-If you have additional questions or would like to speak to a lawyer regarding your accident, please do not hesitate to contact the lawyers at Warren & McGraw, LLC.
+If you have additional questions or would like to speak to a lawyer regarding your accident, please do not hesitate to contact the lawyers at Warren McGraw & Knowles LLC.